chaseruskin/orbit/README.md

 ## Flexibility in use

 Since Orbit focuses on efficiently managing the HDL source code and minimizing its associated technical debt, users have the power to add their own execution targets to the build process.
-This is accomplished by Orbit performing the planning of a build process to generate a single file listing the topologically-sorted order of source code files.
-After planning the build, Orbit invokes the user's target to perform the execution process on the list of source code files.
+This is accomplished by Orbit performing the planning of a build process to generate a single file listing the topologically-sorted order of source files.
+After planning the build, Orbit invokes the user's target to perform the execution process on the list of source files.

 ```
 VHDL	gates	/users/chase/.orbit/cache/gates-2.0.0-7f4d8c7812/rtl/nand_gate.vhd